angu1shh/shitspoof/README.md

 # shitspoof ps4
-terrible terrible ai slop ps4 spoof script repurposed to ask questions, rather than rewriting the script and doesn't search for random things in memory. spoofs your ps4 firmware version. resets upon rest mode/shutdown works on ps4 firmware ?-13.00
+terrible terrible ai slop ps4 spoof script repurposed to ask questions, rather than rewriting the script. also doesn't search for random things in memory. spoofs your ps4 firmware version. resets upon rest mode/shutdown works on ps4 firmware ?-13.00